ericrallen/proxy-config-dotfiles/README.md

 This document will help you get set up to use `npm`, `bower`, `gem`, and `git` while going through the proxy.

-Because bash does not adhere to the global proxy settings for our network connection, we're going to need to configure our environment to use the proxy, and due to inconsistent enforcement of proxy connections amonst these various tools, we cannot just set the `HTTP_PROXY` and `HTTPS_PROXY` environemnt variables and call it a day.
+Because bash does not adhere to the global proxy settings for our network connection, we're going to need to configure our environment to use the proxy, and due to inconsistent enforcement of proxy connections amonst these various tools, we cannot just set the `HTTP_PROXY` and `HTTPS_PROXY` environment variables and call it a day.
 There are also several settings related to how TLS is handled due to the way our proxy implements it's certificate.

 We'll also need to provide some GitHub-specific url rewriting for `git` so that we can reliably use `npm` and `bower` to install packages.